A Teenager in Love: Background

 The song was written by the songwriting duo Doc Pomus and Mort Shuman commissioned by Laurie Records, originally intended for the doo-wop singing group The Mystics.
 Laurie Records, however, gave the song to Dion & The Belmonts instead to record, and Pomus and Shuman then quickly wrote another song, "Hushabye" for the Mystics.
-Dion initially thought the song sounded "wimpy", but then realized the sound the song has when the Belmonts starting singing "ooh-wah" at the start of the song.
+Dion initially thought the song sounded "wimpy", but then realized the sound the song has when the Belmonts started singing "ooh-wah" at the start of the song.
 "A Teenager in Love" was released with "I've Cried Before" its B-side in April 1959, and peaked at No. 5 in May.

 The song has appeared on multiple "best of" compilation albums by Dion and the Belmonts.

 Charts

 Parodies

 The Fugs parodied "A Teenager In Love" as "Septuagenarian in Love" on The Fugs Final CD Part 1.
 This version turns the teenager into a senior citizen who is having trouble getting an erection.
 The Four Preps parodied the song in "More Money for You and Me".
+A cover of the song appears in the video game Rayman Raving Rabbids 2, and it appears on the game's Wii Disc Channel screen.